Bone Graft Procedure Midtown East NYC

-• This not only gives us the opportunity to place implants of proper length and width, it also gives us a chance to restore functionality and aesthetic appearance.
+Fortunately, today we have the ability to grow bone where it is needed.
+This not only gives us the opportunity to place implants of proper length and width, but it also gives us a chance to restore functionality and aesthetic appearance.
+Read patient testimonials about the effectiveness and benefits of a bone graft from Dr. Greenberg.

 Types of Bone Grafts